cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial_stat_routines/stat_routines.md

 combine -M HybridNew --frequentist --testStat=Profile datacard_underfluctuation.txt  --rule Pmu --rMin -5 --rMax 10
 ```

-The above command is telling combine to calculate the limit, but we have to pass the non-standard arguemnts `--testStat=Profile --rule Pmu` to tell combine to use the profile likelihood ratio test statistic $t_{\mu}$ directly, and not to use the $\mathrm{CL}_\mathrm{s}$ criterion which is normally applied.
+The above command is telling combine to calculate the limit, but we have to pass the non-standard arguments `--testStat=Profile --rule Pmu` to tell combine to use the profile likelihood ratio test statistic $t_{\mu}$ directly, and not to use the $\mathrm{CL}_\mathrm{s}$ criterion which is normally applied.

 Usually at the LHC, for upper limits we use the modified test statistic $\tilde{q}_{\mu}$ which is set to 0 for $\mu < \hat{\mu}$ but also replaces $\hat{\mu}$ with 0 if $\min(\hat{\mu},0)$ so that upper limits are always positive.